avidreder/monmach-client/README.md

 Monster machine is a tool that leverages the Spotify Web API to help you quickly find recommended songs.
 It is designed for you to create a "genre" of music, seed it with artists or songs, and Monster Machine will generate a track list for you.

-Feel free to use it at https://monmach.com, though it is under active development, so you may encouter bugs, and/or lose any genres you create with it.

 The web client contained here is built in [React](https://facebook.github.io/react/) with [Redux](http://redux.js.org/) for state management, [Webpack](https://webpack.github.io/) for code bundling and consumes it's own [API](https://github.com/avidreder/monmach-api).
 The UI is composed of components from the [Material UI](http://www.material-ui.com/#/) library, and it uses [Ansible](https://www.ansible.com/) for deployment.

 ### Create a new genre